MILLER'S MATH PAGE

 Here is a fun tool to help some students recognize multiplication fact families between numbers 2 and 9.
 This is another type of tool to help sixth graders be more fluent with their multiplication facts.

 The apps below are great apps for helping your child master the 6th grade Common Core standards and there are plenty more out there.
 Some are so much fun that you don't realize you are learning at the same time.
 A lot of the apps focus on the Number System, because I feel like all children either have a gap or need to spend more time making sense out of the numbers and the relationships we have with them on a daily basis.

 The whole point of Fantasy Football and Mathematics and Fantasy Basketball and Mathematics is to give students plenty of opportunities to practice the computation involved in adding and subtracting fractions and then finding the decimal equivalents.
-In order to make Fantasy Football more accessible to 6th Graders, they will be following the data of seven football players and the defense from the University of Georgia Bulldogs football team.
-When basketball season opens we will follow only the starting team.
-I will be providing the data from ESPN and the Georgia Bulldogs website, because tackling two new things is hard enough.
+In order to make Fantasy Football more accessible to 5th Graders, they will be following the data of seven football players and the defense from the United States Military Academy, West Point.
+When basketball season opens we will follow only the starting team, and if there is time to follow the volleyball team, we will.
+I will be providing the data from ESPN and the Westpoint website, because tackling two new things is hard enough.
 Eventually I would like them to be able to access the statistics themselves.
 Below I have examples of both what the Football Fantasy and Basketball Fantasy Worksheets should look like.
-You will also notice a green button that when clicked should provide a blank worksheet for your child to print from home.
+Below is a link to the USMA, West Point Athletics website:

 PRESENTED BY THE NFL, THIS IS A GREAT WEBSITE LINK TO HELP EXPLAIN FOOTBALL TO THE BEGINNER:

 Fantasy Football and Mathematics